 As I mentioned in my previous post, Ken and I went to the Autry Museum yesterday and saw the excellent new photography exhibition, Revolutionary Vision - Group f/64 & Richard Misrach.

 |Ansel Adams - Portrait of Edward Weston - 1945|

 Group f/64, named for the smallest possible aperture and the one that enables the most depth of field, was the moniker of a group of politically inclined Northern California photographers of the 1930's and 40's.
 They were at the forefront of an aesthetic movement in stark contrast to the prevailing current of the day, pictorialism.

-While pictorialism was inclined towards soft focus, manipulation and conjecture this new modern style was far more representational and literal and had a crisper edge.
+While pictorialism was pointed towards soft focus, manipulation and conjecture, this new modern style was far more representational and literal and had a crisper edge.

 Its members included Edward Weston, Imogen Cunningham, Ansel Adams, Willard Van Dyke, Brett Weston, Sonya Noskowiak, Henry Swift, John Paul Edwards, Preston Holder, Consuelo Kanaga and Alma Lavenson.